Starting a Volleyball Club

 - Register your club as a new club with Volleyball England.
 This entitles you to £5 million Public Liability Insurance along with a host of other membership benefits.

-Finding a venue and players
+Finding a venue, players and volunteers.

 There are several ways in which you can attract players to your club: